 About The Trust

-The Charlton Athletic Supporters' Trust (CAS Trust) was formally launched on the 5th of December 2012.
-This date was chosen because it marked the 20th anniversary of the club's return to the Valley from the exile years.
+The Charlton Athletic Supporters' Trust (CAST) was formally launched on the 5th of December 2012.
+This date was chosen because it marked the 20th anniversary of the club's return to The Valley from the exile years.

-The formal aims of CAS Trust ( as set out in the constitution) are:
+The formal aims of CAST (as set out in the constitution) are:

 - to be the vehicle through which a healthy, balanced and constructive relationship between CAFC and its supporters and the communities it serves is encouraged and developed